-Improper care of caviar will change a delicious, expensive caviar into a cheap tasting mound of fish eggs.
+Improper care of caviar will change delicious, expensive caviar into a cheap tasting mound of fish eggs.
 Caviar is a very perishable product and needs to be properly stored and served to retain its delicate flavors.
 Here are a few tips for keeping caviar at its best.

 Caviar is very perishable.
 An unopened can or jar will stay fresh for up to four weeks, but once opened will only last about three days.
-The ideal temperature for storing caviar is 28 to 30 degrees Fahrenheit.
-Most household refrigerators won't reach this temperature, so place the caviar in the coldest part, which is the very bottom drawer.
+The ideal temperature for storing caviar is 28 to 30 F. Most household refrigerators won't reach this temperature, so place the caviar in the coldest part, which is the very bottom drawer.
 Do not keep caviar in the freezer.
 This will destroy its delicate texture.

 After the jar or can has been opened, minimize the caviar's exposure to air by wrapping the container with plastic before storing in the fridge.